Rules and Guidelines for IAU Scientific Meetings

 (d) a short list of topics to be addressed at the Meeting (up to 10 topics);

-Once the LoI is submitted via the IAU Proposal Web Server it will be automatically sent to the GS and AGS, with a copy to the president of the selected Coordinating IAU Division.
+Once the LoI is submitted via the IAU Proposal Web Server it will be automatically sent to the IAU General Secretary and Assistant General Secretary, with a copy to the president of the selected Coordinating IAU Division.

-A list of Letters of Intent received will be posted and updated on the IAU web site, informing prospective proposers of other existing plans for IAU meeting proposals.
-This is in order to avoid unnecessary competition between proposals and to stimulate possible collaborations between otherwise competing groups.
+A list of Letters of Intent received will be posted and updated on the IAU web site, informing prospective proposers of other existing proposals for IAU meeting.
+This is to avoid unnecessary competition between proposals and to stimulate possible collaborations between otherwise competing groups.

-Letters of Intent are normally followed by full proposals.
+It is expected that Letters of Intent will normally be followed by full proposals.

-An electronic application form and procedures have been designed so as to ensure that the information necessary for the evaluation of the proposals will be complete and in a uniform format, allowing objective comparison between proposals as far as possible.
-Therefore the Proposal for an IAU Meeting with all entries properly answered, has to be submitted electronically to the IAU Web Server.
+An electronic application form and procedures have been designed so as to ensure that the information necessary for the evaluation of the proposals will be complete and in a uniform format, allowing objective comparison between proposals.
+Therefore the Proposal for an IAU Meeting with all entries properly completed, must be submitted electronically via the IAU Web Server.

 Support letters from the coordinating division are no longer needed, since the Division Presidents rank proposals from their Division (see Section 3.7).
 In the case of a joint proposal with more than one division, a Coordinating Division must be named, with secondary divisions indicated.